 Space Security Index

-The purpose of the Space Security Index is to facilitate dialogue on space security challenges and potential responses.
+The purpose of the Space Security Index (SSI) is to facilitate dialogue on space security challenges and potential responses.
 The annual report also provides a comprehensive pedagogical tool on the concept of space security to inform debate among stakeholders and policy-makers.
 Therefore, the Space Security Index provides facts and focus in an important debate that has become unnecessarily polarized.

 It is the first and only annual, comprehensive, and integrated assessment of space security.
 Based on nine indicators of space security, it provides background information and in-depth analysis on key space security trends and developments.
 The annual assessment has two key components: